Issues

 Protecting Survivors of Domestic Violence and Sex Abuse

-I’m fortunate to be married to Jane Stoever, who is not only an amazing spouse and mother, but is also a thought and advocacy leader in the area of domestic violence.
+My wife Jane Stoever is not only an amazing spouse and mother but also happens to be a thought and advocacy leader in the area of domestic violence.

 Jane is a professor at UC Irvine School of Law, where she teaches Family Law and directs the Domestic Violence Clinic, which represents survivors of DV in accessing the legal and other help they need to escape abusive relationships.
 Jane has written a number of leading legal research papers in this area, and her on-the-ground experience has been incredibly informative in her research.

-In Congress, I will continue to work with Jane to develop solutions to the far too common problems of domestic violence and sexual abuse.
+As a member of Congress, I will continue to work to develop solutions to the far too common problems of domestic violence and sexual abuse.